DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status.md

 When you complete the course, you’ll have the skills, experience and knowledge to become an excellent teacher.

-If you decide to [teach in England](/non-uk-teachers/teach-in-england-if-you-trained-overseas), as an early career teacher you’ll benefit from a two-year induction period alongside your work in a school.
-You’ll earn a salary and get mentoring and continuous professional development to help you succeed as a teacher.

 ## Entry requirements for iQTS